Gman-Superfly/AKIRA/AKIRA_PSYCHE_ROADMAP.md

 │                                                                         │
 │  THE DOCTRINE:                                                          │
-│  The system architecture IS the true doctrine.                        │ │  Nyquist, Shannon, Fourier — these are the LAWS.                     │ │                                                                         │
-│  THE HERESY:                                                            │
+│  The system architecture IS the true doctrine.                        │ │  Nyquist, Shannon, Fourier: these are the LAWS.                      │ │                                                                         │ │  THE HERESY:                                                            │
 │  Any error against these laws is heresy.                              │